slogan621/jsonapi/README.md

 Technically, JSONAPI supports UTF-8, which is the most common instance of "Unicode".
-It can parse strings that contain UTF-8 as a literal in the form \\uabcd (this is 4 C characters '\\', 'u', 'a', 'b', 'c', 'd'), and JSONAPI can also generate 1, 2, and 3 byte UTF-8 encodings (e.g., the UTF-8 character '\uabcd').
+It can parse strings that contain UTF-8 as a literal in the form \\uabcd (this is 4 C characters '\\', 'u', 'a', 'b', 'c', 'd').
+JSONAPI can also generate JSON UTF-8 from 2 and 3 byte UTF-8 encodings
+in strings.

-For example, it can parse a string containing the text "\\u0024" and convert it to UTF-8 as follows:
+For example, you can parse a string containing the text "\\u0024" and convert it to UTF-8 as follows:

         std::string str = "\"\\u0024\"";